 Seek, the science research magazine from The Rockefeller University, won a silver award in the Editorial Design category from CASE (Council for the Advancement and Support of Education).
 Illustration by Alvaro Dominguez.

 Point Five Founder and Creative Director Alissa Levin will present the workshop Small Mags, Big Ideas on July 12th at ICON10: The Illustration Conference in Detroit.
-Registration for the conference can be found here.

 Congratulations to our clients and collaborators!
 We are all Society of Publication Designers Print Merit Winners from the 53rd Annual Design Competition.
 Our work for Rockefeller University’s Seek Magazine was awarded for overall issue design, cover art by The Voorhes; Melinda Beck’s work for Columbia Journalism Review for illustration; and Selman Design’s illustration and lettering for PCMA Convene for design.